1. Prototypes

 - Resistive type sensor ME110

-An initialization routine identifies the connected sensor type (see MicroPython code in my github repo).
-The capacitive probe should be preferred though since that is the durable sensor that won't corrode - the anode of the ME110 will be corroded after a few hours of operation.
+The capacitive probe ought to be preferred because that is the durable sensor that won't corrode - the anode metal of the ME110 will have vanished after a few hours of sticking in the soil (see photo below).

 3. Humidity sensor